GEMTASK/shared-components/react-desktop/public/webdav/Let's Build a Language.md

     }
 ```

-Instead of returning the number 5 as we did in the previous example, we now create an *AST node* that represents the number in a consistent way.
+So instead of returning the value 5 as we did in the previous example, we now return an *AST node* that represents the number in more details.
 We return an object with a property `type`, which describes what kind of node it is, and a `value` property to store the number itself.

 ### Visitors

-Now that our number rule returns an AST Node, we can run our program (which can only be a number) by implementing an *AST Visitor*.
+Now that our number rule returns an AST Node, we can run our program (which currently can only be a number) by implementing an AST Node *Visitor*.
 The visitor pattern, in programming terminology, allows us to define what we want to do when we traverse the syntax tree and encounter a node.
-We can map the visitor name directly to the AST type property.
+We can map the visitor name directly to the AST `type` property.

 We first need to create a `visitors` object that contains our `NumericLiteral` visitor function.
 Next, we need to add a `Program` rule which is the core of the interpreter.
 It simply looks up the visitor by name using the node `type` property, and calls the visitor function.
 You'll see later that this pattern is very flexible, allowing us to add other types of nodes very easily.